 Whatever your approach, perhaps an inclusive family conference or casually dropping the topic into a conversation – be prepared for the response and what course of action (if any) to take next:

 - You may need to investigate the family burial plot; the location (in New Zealand or overseas), the condition and whether there is room for more family members to be interred, either full burial or as ashes.
 Contact the cemetery with any information you may have and they will provide you with a report and advice.
+Many cemeteries in New Zealand have comprehensive on-line databases you can search, sometimes with images of headstones and plaques.

 - Contact a local funeral company for an obligation-free discussion of your options.